-To project the table and to move around the wood more easily, I placed a sheet on the table.
+To protect the table and to more easily move the wood around, I placed a sheet on the table.

-Place the wood board on the table and sand all the edges smooth.
+Place the wood board on the table and sand all the edges until smooth.

 TIP: As you go around the plywood with the sandpaper, hold up the sheet to catch the wood “dust”.